Justin Gaethje wants no part of the interim lightweight championship.

 If Gaethje, and you, win on Saturday, he will have done so as the underdog.

-The Colorado betting apps have come to a consensus that Nurmagomedov is the favorite.
+The betting apps in Colorado have come to a consensus that Nurmagomedov is the favorite.

 Given that the Russian fighter has yet to lose a bout in his career, you can see why.